badgeteam/website.old/content/blog/bodgetheme2020/20200314_initial/index.md

 # mnemonic, to refer to the project this blog is related to.
 projects    : ["Bodgetheme"]

-# For alternative external reference only
+# External reference name (i.e. https://bodge.theme/blog/slug)
-slugs       : ["bt", "bodgetheme"]
+slug        : ""

 # Identifying tags, searchable/visible to site visitors
 tags        :